 The Company guarantees debt and other obligations of certain customers.
-At March 31, 2006, these guarantees totaled a maximum of \$205 million, with outstanding guaranteed amounts of \$125 million.
-The maximum guarantee amount includes guarantees of up to: \$203 million of customer amounts due to banks in connection with various banks' financing of customers' purchases of product and equipment from Kodak (\$125 million outstanding), and \$2 million for other unconsolidated affiliates and third parties (\$0 outstanding).
+At June 30, 2006, these guarantees totaled a maximum of \$149 million, with outstanding guaranteed amounts of \$116 million.
+The maximum guarantee amount includes guarantees of up to: \$147 million of customer amounts due to banks and leasing companies in connection with financing of customers' purchases of product and equipment from the Company (\$115 million outstanding), and \$2 million to other third parties (\$1 million outstanding).

-The guarantees for the other unconsolidated affiliates and third party debt mature between 2006 and 2011.
+The guarantees for the third party debt mature between 2006 and 2011.
 The customer financing agreements and related guarantees typically have a term of 90 days for product and short-term equipment financing arrangements, and up to five years for long-term equipment financing arrangements.
-These guarantees would require payment from Kodak only in the event of default on payment by the respective debtor.
+These guarantees would require payment from the Company only in the event of default on payment by the respective debtor.
 In some cases, particularly for guarantees related to equipment financing, the Company has collateral or recourse provisions to recover and sell the equipment to reduce any losses that might be incurred in connection with the guarantees.

 Management believes the likelihood is remote that material payments will be required under any of the guarantees disclosed above.
-With respect to the guarantees that the Company issued in the quarter ended March 31, 2006, the Company assessed the fair value of its obligation to stand ready to perform under these guarantees by considering the likelihood of occurrence of the specified triggering events or conditions requiring performance as well as other assumptions and factors.
-The Company has determined that the fair value of the guarantees was not material to the Company's financial position, results of operations or cash flows.
+With respect to the guarantees that the Company issued in the quarter ended June 30, 2006, the Company assessed the fair value of its obligation to stand ready to perform under these guarantees by considering the likelihood of occurrence of the specified triggering events or conditions requiring performance as well as other assumptions and factors.
+The Company has determined that the fair value of the guarantees is not material to the Company's financial position, results of operations or cash flows.

 The Company also guarantees debt owed to banks for some of its consolidated subsidiaries.
-The maximum amount guaranteed is \$733 million, and the outstanding debt under those guarantees, which is recorded within the short-term borrowings and long-term debt, net of current portion components in the accompanying Consolidated Statement of Financial Position, is \$108 million.
+The maximum amount guaranteed is \$719 million, and the outstanding debt under those guarantees, which is recorded within the short-term borrowings and long-term debt, net of current portion components in the accompanying Consolidated Statement of Financial Position, is \$98 million.
 These guarantees expire in 2006 through 2012.
 As of the closing of the \$2.7 billion Secured Credit Facilities on October 18, 2005, a \$160 million KPG credit facility was closed.
 Debt outstanding under the KPG credit facility of \$57 million was repaid and the guarantees of \$160 million were terminated.
-Pursuant to the terms of the Company's Senior Secured Credit Agreement dated October 18, 2005, obligations under the Secured Credit Facilities and other obligations of the Company and its subsidiaries to the Secured Credit Facilities lenders are guaranteed.
-This accounts for the majority of the increase in the Company's guarantees to banks for its consolidated subsidiaries.
+Pursuant to the terms of the Company's \$2.7 billionSenior Secured Credit Agreement dated October 18, 2005, obligations under the \$2.7 billion Secured Credit Facilities and other obligations of the Company and its subsidiaries to the \$2.7 billion Secured Credit Facilities lenders are guaranteed.